 Alexei Ratmansky was born in St. Petersburg and trained at the Bolshoi Ballet School in Moscow.
-His performing career included positions as principal dancer with Ukrainian National Ballet, the Royal Winnipeg Ballet and the Royal Danish Ballet.
-He has choreographed ballets for the Mariinsky Ballet, the Royal Danish Ballet, the Royal Swedish Ballet, Dutch National Ballet New York City Ballet, San Francisco Ballet, The Australian Ballet, Kiev Ballet and the State Ballet of Georgia, as well as for Nina Ananiashvili, Diana Vishneva and Mikhail Baryshnikov.
-His 1998 work, Dreams of Japan, earned a prestigious Golden Mask Award by the Theatre Union of Russia.
+His performing career included positions as principal dancer with Ukrainian National Ballet, the Royal Winnipeg Ballet, and Royal Danish Ballet.
+He has choreographed ballets for the Mariinsky Ballet, the Royal Danish Ballet, the Royal Swedish Ballet, Dutch National Ballet, New York City Ballet, San Francisco Ballet, The Australian Ballet, Kiev Ballet, and the State Ballet of Georgia, as well as for Nina Ananiashvili, Diana Vishneva, and Mikhail Baryshnikov.
+Ratmansky’s 1998 work, Dreams of Japan, earned a prestigious Golden Mask Award by the Theatre Union of Russia.
 In 2005, he was awarded the Benois de la Danse prize for his choreography of Anna Karenina for the Royal Danish Ballet.
-He was made Knight of Dannebrog by Queen Margrethe II of Denmark in 2001.
+He was made Knight of the Order of Dannebrog by Queen Margrethe II of Denmark in 2001.
 He won his second Benois de la Danse for Shostakovich Trilogy in 2014.